-The module is assumed to operate as a key storage card within a security appliance that may operate in a TCP/IP network environment.
+The module is assumed to operate as a key management and cryptographic processing card within a security appliance that may operate in a TCP/IP network environment.
 The host appliance may be used in an internal network environment when key management security is a primary requirement.
+It may also be deployed in environments where it is used primarily as a cryptographic accelerator, in which case it will often be connected to external networks.
 It is assumed that the appliance includes an internal host computer that runs a suitably secured operating system, with an interface for use by locally connected or remote administrators and an interface to provide access to the module's cryptographic functions by application services running on the host computer.
 It is also assumed that only known versions of the application services are permitted to run on the internal host computer of the appliance.